R-Vorbach/excursions/README.txt

 Hello this is my Codecademy website project.
-It showcases features for a travel-app called 'Excursions'.
+It showcases features for a fictional travel-app called 'Excursions'.
+This was a practice project in getting acquainted with html/css programming as well as gitwork flow and git pages